polyurichard/lectures/OOD/oo.md

 ## Encapsulation

 Encapsulation is a fundamental principle of object-oriented programming that restricts direct access to an object's attributes.
-It avoids  the data and code being tied together within an object from being randomly accessed by other code defined outside the object or class.
+It avoids the data and code within an object from being randomly accessed by other code defined outside the object or class.

 ![Alt text](image-9.png)

 The `Monster` class represents a monster in the game.
 It includes attributes like `name` and `health`, and methods to manage these attributes.

 ```java